studiointeract/node-base/README.md

 # node-base
-Automation docker container to install and lint with node, and merge with git.
+Automation container to install and lint with node, and merge with git.

 ## Packages
 - node